sedihglow0xFAE/kersha/README.md

 hard stopped, team witch.

 The measurments are taken, and shows who in your body can take the shot off of some object or your body and actually hit its target in your body, someone elses, or somewhere in the world of ANY size.
+What kinds of things can be measured?
+What parts of the physical universe can be measured?
+The shadows and light even change when i am taking measurments, I dont always look at my hand when i aim, and they cannot always see what the fuck their measurments point at either.

+Take all the notes you can, hit the spots, measure the shit, so when your friend asks you to tell their body, wand, object, shadows, light, or anything to move so you can take a shot not lookig, or to show you things so you can choose the shot, they are ready.

 What is 6.8 billion take a shot at once, after practice, and everyone in their body knows who can hit the shot.
 Then we just have to relax, cross our eyes, take the shot, and laugh afterward.